 - ENSSAT specialised computing 3rd year engineering diploma

-The 1st academic year centres around teaching core fundamental areas starting with an "adjustment semester" tailored to the students' background.
+The 1st academic year focuses on teaching core fundamental areas starting with an « adjustment semester » tailored to the students' background.

-The 2rd year is dedicated to the study of standard computer engineering core techniques.
+The 2rd year is dedicated to the study of standard computer science core techniques.

-The 3rd year offers students a chance to further their training abroad, work in research, management or TIC-santé (Health information technology) and pursue opportunities in the fields of:
+The 3rd year offers students a chance to further their training abroad, work in research, management or "santé" (Health information technology).

 Computer software engineering students must be able to adapt easily to the continuously evolving world of computer technologies.
 Their core training enables them to work within a wide variety of potential application areas by implementing their knowledge of material elements, software and networks.
 The course develops their abilities to translate their knowledge and gives them an open-minded approach to tasks.